Houseplant Pests and Diseases

 Prevent Pest Problems

 This natural, multipurpose pest control spray belongs in the tool shed of every gardener.
-Bon-Neem Spray has natural potassium salts and potent neem tree oil, it works on a wide variety of pests including aphids, mites, white flies, flea beetles and earwigs.
+Neem Oil Spray has natural potassium salts and potent neem tree oil, it works on a wide variety of pests including aphids, mites, white flies, flea beetles and earwigs.
 It even kills scale on your houseplants and tent caterpillars that destroy your trees.
 Also controls powdery mildew.
 Safe to use on indoor and outdoor plants, right up to the day of harvest.

 When a houseplant gets attacked by an insect pest, the problem can quickly spread to other plants.
 Preventing insects from entering your home is key to indoor insect control.